Conciergerie Museum Paris Tickets: how to buy and prices

 However, this guide service is not available if you enter the palace for free or paying the general admission.

-Are there discounted tickets for the Musée Conciergerie de Paris?
+Are there discounted tickets for the Conciergerie Museum in Paris?

-Yes, the Musée Conciergerie de Paris offers discounted tickets for large groups of no less than 20 people.
+Yes, the Musée Conciergerie de Paris offers discounted tickets for large groups of at least 20 people.
 You will save approximately 2.5 euros compared to the general price of 11.5 euros per person.

 Are there special tickets for children at the Musée Conciergerie de Paris?